-Looking for high-quality images and icons that you can zoom into for your next presentation?
+Looking for high-quality presentation images and icons that you can zoom into for your next presentation?
 Look no further than Freepik, a collection of over 1.4 million vectors, stock photos, and icons.
 As the name suggests, all of these files are available for free, so you can make as many beautiful presentations as you want without bothering the finance team.

 Freepik’s offered formats, such as .esp, .ai, and .psd, also make it possible to customize your pics – an all-around ideal resource for presentation images for designers!

 Pexels is an old standby for presentation images.
 Like a good friend who’s there for you no matter what you need to talk— er, present about.
 Their collection of free photos is one of the largest and best-organized options you’ll find.
 And, as an added bonus, they also have free stock videos so you can start mixing up your presentation media (a key to audience engagement).

 The site is community-powered, so their collection of photos grows every day.
 Additions are hand-picked from photos uploaded by their users or sourced from free image websites (you too can contribute if you’d like).
 All photos uploaded to Pexels are licensed under the Pexels license, meaning you can use them for free for personal and commercial purposes.

 Pixabay is a fantastic resource if you’re a business professional — particularly a content marketer.
 The community-powered site offers photos and videos under the Pixabay License, making them safe to use for commercial purposes.

 Peruse their millions of photos for your next business presentation, project proposal, sales pitch, or anything in between.
 Pixabay also offers vectors and illustrations that are great for using as visuals in presentations.

 Unsplash’s photo library contains thousands upon thousands of beautiful, free images of all types (and it’s also now available directly in Prezi).
 Every day, their generous community of photographers gift new photos to the collection, free to use for both commercial and non-commercial purposes.
 No specific permission or credit is required.